vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 1. Microsoft TFS Server 2017 Update 1 - This is the first version of TFS that supported extensions so it's a very good for regression testing.
 2. Microsoft Azure DevOps Server vLatest - This is the on-prem version of Microsoft's hosted Azure DevOps services/tooling.
 It's generally faster/easier to test this locally and continually publishing to the Azure DevOps Marketplace.

 To install locally, build and package the application as per the instructions above.
-Then install the extension
+Then install the extension by uploading it.
+Instructions to do this are available in Microsoft's [TFS/ADO docs](https://docs.microsoft.com/en-us/vsts/marketplace/get-tfs-extensions?view=tfs-2018#install-extensions-for-disconnected-tfs).

-You can follow the [Microsoft documentation](https://docs.microsoft.com/en-us/vsts/marketplace/get-tfs-extensions?view=tfs-2018#install-extensions-for-disconnected-tfs) on how to install to TFS instance.
+Additional tips:

+* TFS/ADO is accessible on port 8080 by default at something like the following: `http://<server name/ip>:8080/tfs/`
+* The TFS/ADO manage extensions page where you upload test extensions is available at `http://<server name/ip>:8080/tfs/_gallery/manage`
+* You may need to tweak your VM firewall settings to access it from outside of your VM in the host OS.
+Assuming it's local, turning it off is pretty quick and safe.

 **Testing Gotchas**